 - V – Spouse or child of a lawful permanent resident

-Shirazi Immigration Law in Tifton Can Make Sure You Immigrate Correctly
+Shirazi Immigration Law in Moultrie Can Make Sure You Immigrate Correctly

 U.S. immigration officials are sometimes wary of people who might overstay their visas or who only pretend to be visiting temporarily but truly intend to make a permanent home here.
 Shirazi Immigration Law can help you prepare your petition and understand what evidence and documentation you may need to provide for a successful application.
 For instance:

 Student visas – Students must prove they have the money to pay for school and their living expenses.
 Students can bring their families with them and work in their fields during schooling and after graduation.

 Business visas – Businesspeople must identify the nature of their business and the length of time they need to conduct their business.
 They must convincingly demonstrate an intention to return to their home country.

 Tourist visas – Be prepared to explain the nature of your visit, how long you intend to stay, that you have enough money for your trip, and that you have a permanent residence abroad that you intend to return to.